-Tourists that engage in challenging safari activities need energy therefore energy giving snack are needed during the challenge for example chocolate, biscuits and other bites.
-Sun glasses are needed especially in the dry season to avoid the effect of the direct sun.
-The two can as well be bought in super markets on arrival.
+Tourists that engage in challenging safari activities need energy, therefore, the energy-giving snack is needed during the challenge for example chocolate, biscuits, and other bites.
+Sunglasses are needed especially in the dry season to avoid the effect of the direct sun.
+The two can as well be bought in supermarkets on arrival.
 Dollars above 1996 series.
-When traveling to either Uganda or Rwanda, its only dollars above 1996 series that will be accepted for any transaction.
+When traveling to either Uganda or Rwanda, its only dollars above the 1996 series that will be accepted for any transaction.
 These can be exchanged to the local currency on arrival for tips, buying souvenirs and any other transactions.
 Any dollar below the 1996 series will be neglected therefore check your dollars well before you travel.
 Malaria Repellants.
 However much mosquito nets are provided at the lodge, a mosquito repellant will give you more confidence with the usage of 2 measures to avoid mosquito bikes.
-Long sleeved shirts and t shirts.
-Long sleeved shirts are good for Gorilla trekking and chimpanzee trekking while T-shirts and shorts are good for wildlife safaris.
+Long-sleeved shirts and t-shirts.
+Long-sleeved shirts are good for Gorilla trekking and chimpanzee trekking while T-shirts and shorts are good for wildlife safaris.
 If you are having a wildlife safari on your safari package do not forget.
 Sun Screen for hot days avoids bad skin burns which is a major skin protector.

 Hat, Sun Glasses and a Pair of Binoculars

 Tourists who travel in the dry season are advised to carry a hat and sunglasses to avoid the direct heat from the sun.
 Sunscreen is another item needed on very hot days of a safari to prevent a bad skin itch.
 Since you are on a safari, you will need to have clear views, therefore, do not forget to carry binoculars.
 With the binoculars, you will have the best safari views.
 You can spot animals from afar on a Game drive.

 Gloves and Stockings